darklife/darkriscv/README.md

 the maximum empirical number of context switches per second is around 2.94 million.

+NOTE: the interrupt controller is currently working only with the -Os flag in the gcc!

 Here some additional performance results (synthesis only, 3-stage version) for other Xilinx devices available in the ISE for speed grade 2: